Back in the days when I ran the regional office of a major ESP, pitching new business was a lot easier once I started listening to my head of sales.

 Help in choosing the best email service provider

 And second, there are resources available that can help you navigate the process, companies like David Daniel’s Relevancy Group, as well as websites like this one.
 For years marketers have used search consultants to assist them in selecting new advertising agencies.
-The cost of switching out a fully imbedded ESP providing a comprehensive solution is much more than just switching platforms.
+The cost of switching out a fully embedded ESP providing a comprehensive solution is much more than just switching platforms.
 If you’re running a multi-million dollar email program, now is the time to consider using email search consultants for your next RFP.